 They are hence a suitable technique for detecting regime change, enabling algorithmic traders to optimize entries/exits and risk management accordingly.

-We will make use of the depmixS4 package in R to analyse regime change in the S&P500 Index, and subsequently compare its performance during those states to a DARWIN Portfolio over the same time period.
+We will make use of the depmixS4 package in R to analyse regime change in the S&P500 Index.

 With any state-space modelling effort in quantitative finance, there are usually three main types of problems to address: